Mahānaya

 Karoti yā viśvarasāntakāṃ tāṃ mārtaṇḍakālīṃ satataṃ praṇaumi || 8 ||

-I forever (satatam) bow to (praṇaumi) that (tām) Mārtaṇḍakālī --Kālī of the Sun-- (mārtaṇḍa-kālīm) Who (yā) is the Destroyer of the taste of the world (of objectivity) (viśva-rasa-antakām), (and) causes (karoti) the wheel of drunken insects (āpīta-pataṅga-cakram) of solar (nature) --i.e. the wheel of the twelve sense organs-- (mārtaṇḍam) (rushing into) the fuel of the portion of Time --i.e. into ahaṃkāra or false-I-- (kāla-kala-indhanāya) like a moth (rushing into a fire) (pataṅgavat). || 8 ||
+I forever (satatam) bow to (praṇaumi) that (tām) Mārtaṇḍakālī --Kālī of the Sun-- (mārtaṇḍa-kālīm) who (yā) renders sour the taste of worldly enjoyment (viśva-rasa-antakām), and causes (karoti) the wheel of the Sun - the senses - acting like drunken insects (āpīta-pataṅga-cakram…mārtaṇḍam), to rush into that which fuels time --i.e. into ahaṃkāra-- (kāla-kalā-indhanāya), like moths (rush into a fire) (pataṅgavat). || 8 ||

 Mārtaṇḍakālī is Anākhyacakram of the stage of cognition